 Occurs in open, rocky woods and bluffs, usually on well-drained slopes.
 Often associated with northern red oak, black oak, white oak, and flowering dogwood.
 It is one of the first of Missouri's woody plants to bloom in spring, with showy white flowers that appear before the leaves.
 Serviceberry is increasingly used in landscaping for its showy white flowers and edible red fruit (which attracts birds), and a number of cultivars are available.

-An increasingly popular small tree or shrub for landscaping due to its pretty white springtime flowers, attractive summer foliage, and gold, orange, green, and red autumn colors.
+In Missouri, this is one of the most popular native small trees or shrubs for landscaping, thanks to its pretty white springtime flowers, attractive summer foliage, handsome bark and branching habit, and gold, orange, green, and red autumn colors.
 The berries can be sweet and great for baking and snacking; at a minimum, they can attract many birds to your yard!